Skip to main content

 Tai Chi's health benefits are many and well-studied.

-It improves mobility and balance in older people more effectively than conventional exercise.
+According to a 2023 literature review, it improves mobility and balance in older people more effectively than conventional exercise.
 And it's more efficient too.
-This is according to a 2023 literature review.

 Tai Chi's health benefits are many and well-studied.

-It improves mobility and balance in older people more effectively than conventional exercise.
+According to a 2023 literature review, it improves mobility and balance in older people more effectively than conventional exercise.
 And it's more efficient too.
-This is according to a 2023 literature review.

 Read less...